sandip2224/Chat.io/README.md

   ```
   npm run dev
   ```

 ---

-## Contributing

-If you'd like to contribute, please **fork** the repository and then raise a PR with necessary changes.
-Thank you.

----

 ## 🤎 Found this project interesting?

-If you found this project useful, then please leave a :star: on Github💔.
+If you found this project useful, please leave a :star: on Github💔.

 ---

-## :man: Project Maintained By-
+## ✨ Project Maintained By-
   - [Sandipan Das](https://linkedin.com/in/sandipan0164/)